 2015 20,000 animals

-A draft range plan for the Bathurst herd has been developed in collaboration with 21 organizations, including Indigenous governments, wildlife management boards and industry from the NWT, Nunavut and Saskatchewan.
+A Bathurst Caribou Range Plan has been developed in collaboration with 21 organizations, including Indigenous governments, wildlife management boards and industry from the NWT, Nunavut and Saskatchewan.
 The draft plan will help guide decision-makers, companies and communities within our established co-management and regulatory systems to manage activities on the land in a way that supports the recovery of the Bathurst caribou.